 The S.J.D.
 Program: Admission

 Application and admission to the S.J.D.
-(Doctor of Juridical Science) program typically is open only to those who have spent at least one academic year as a resident student at Penn Law.
-This typically means that applicants will have earned the LL.M. degree from Penn Law.
+(Doctor of Juridical Science) program typically is open only to those who have spent at least one academic year as a resident student at the University of Pennsylvania Carey Law School.
+This typically means that applicants will have earned the LL.M. degree from the Law School.
 In exceptional circumstances the one-year residence requirement may be satisfied after admission to the S.J.D. program.
 In the discretion of the Graduate Studies Committee, students who have satisfied the one-year residence requirement may be required to spend up to one additional year in residence after admission to the S.J.D. program.

 Standards for Admission